Adam Adamandy Kocha\'nski's approximations of \pi: reconstruction of the algorithm: Sequence of rational approximations of

 As mentioned in the original paper, two of these fractions can be further reduced, $\frac{1667438}{530762}=\frac{833719}{265381}$, and $\frac{9254583360}{2945825376}=\frac{96401910}{30685681}$, while all the others are already written in their lowest terms.
 He then partially describes the algorithm generating these approximants, which could be explained using modern terminology and notation as follows.
 Let us denote the first element of the $n$-th pair (lower approximant) by $P_n/Q_n$, and the second element (upper approximant) by $R_n/S_n$.
 The approximants are then generated by recurrence equations

 where $R_0=22$, $S_0=7$.
 In these formulae $x_n$ is a sequence of numbers which Kocha\'nski calls \emph{genitores}, giving the first four values of $x_n$:

 Unfortunately, he does not explain how he obtained these numbers.
 He only makes the following remark regarding them: \begin{quote} Methodicam pr\ae{}dictorum Numerorum Synthesin in \emph{Cogitatis, \& Inventis Polymathematicis}, qu\ae{}, si DEUS vitam prorogaverit, utilitati public\ae{} destinavi, plenius exponam;\footnote{I will explain the method of generating the aforementioned numbers more completely in \textit{Cogitata \& Inventa Polymathematica}, which work, if God prolongs my life, I have decided to put out for public benefit. (transl.
 H.F.)} \end{quote} In spite of this declaration, \textit{Cogitata \& Inventa Polymathematica} have never appeared in print.
-It is possible that some explanation could have been found in unpublished manuscripts of Kocha\'nski, but unfortunately all his personal papers gathered by the National Library in Warsaw perished during the Warsaw Uprising in 1944.
+It is possible that some explanation could have been found in unpublished manuscripts of Kocha\'nski, but unfortunately all his personal papers gathered by the National Library in Warsaw perished during the Warsaw Uprising in 1944, when the Library was deliberately set on fire by the German occupants.
 To the knowledge of the author, nobody has ever attempted to find the algorithm for generating the sequence of \textit{genitores}.
 In the most comprehensive analysis of Kocha\'nski's mathematical works published up to date \cite{Pawlikowska69}, Z. Pawlikowska did not offer any explanation either.

 In the subsequent section, we attempt to reproduce the most likely method by which Kocha\'nski could have obtained the sequence of \textit{genitores}, and, consequently, a sequence of approximants of $\pi$ converging to $\pi$.
-We will also explain why he gave only first four terms of the sequence.
+We will also explain why he gave only the first four terms of the sequence.